pskrillz/front-end-challenges/lesson-4/README.md

 - From that function using JS, add a style attribute of display `block`/`none` to toggle on and off when the function is runs.

 **Task: 5**
-- Add an `onload` property to the button with an `alert` function that displays the text: "Thank you for viewing my resume! "
+- Add a new button with an `id` of `alert` under your current one in the HTML with an `alert` function that displays the text: "Thank you for viewing my resume!".
+The button text can be whatever you'd like.
 - **EXTRA:** Add an additional button with an `onClick` function that will add a class `"clicked"` to the parent DOM elment (`section` or `aside` depending on where the button is).
 From within the CSS for the `"clicked"` selector, add a property that will give it a `background-color` of red.

 ### Key Concepts